 It makes sense that drones could be used to help search and rescue missing people, and this is definitely an advantage to the research and development into them.

 Who knows, perhaps in the future we’d be able to see automatic drones searching for people without the need for human controllers at all.
+They might even be able to perform maintenance on other drones.

 History Of Drones: Summary